-Investing your hard earned money is arguably one of the most critical financial decisions you will ever make.
-Stocks or bonds, fixed deposits or mutual funds; the thought of investing usually clouds the mind with a plethora of such options.
-Mutual fund investors find it particularly difficult to choose from the wide array of funds that are available.
+Investing your hard-earned money is arguably one of the most critical financial decisions you will ever make.
+Stocks, bonds, fixed deposits or mutual funds; the thought of investing will put your mind into a dilemma.
+Mutual fund investors find it particularly challenging to choose from the vast array of available funds.
 This becomes even more complicated when an investor has to build a portfolio of funds.

 If you invest in mutual funds, then building a portfolio will only do you good.
 Exercising due-diligence before investing is usually not enough to ensure that the investment performs as expected.
-Regular monitoring and managing the investments is the key to ensure that your money is working for you while you sleep.
+Regular monitoring and managing the investments is the key to ensure that your money is working for you.
 A portfolio allows you to do just that – look at your overall financial standing, buy or sell units if they are not in sync with your expectations and avoid terrible losses.

-At this juncture, it becomes important to understand the concept of re-balancing.
-Rebalancing involves bringing back the skewed asset allocations to the original target asset allocation.
+At this juncture, it becomes essential to understand the concept of rebalancing, which involves bringing back the skewed asset allocations to the original target asset allocation.
 One would realign the weights of the assets of the portfolio.
 You may periodically sell units of assets whose weight has increased in the portfolio and buy units of those assets whose proportion has reduced owing to market movements.

-Suppose the original target asset allocation in equity:debt was 50:50%.
-Due to a recent market rally, the stocks performed well and the stock weighting increased to 60%.
+Suppose the original target asset allocation in equity: debt was 50:50%.
+Due to a recent market rally, the stocks performed well, and the stock weighting increased to 60%.
 Now the investor may sell units of equity and buy debt instruments to bring the portfolio allocations back to the original allocation.
-There are many investors who invest in a couple of funds and hold onto the units regardless of their performance.
+Many investors invest in a couple of funds and hold onto the units regardless of their performance.
 This is usually counterproductive for a range of reasons:

 a.
 No diversification & enhanced risk– All the eggs are being kept in one or two baskets.

 b.
-Opportunity Loss – Different sectors of the market outperform the others at different times and the sectors these couple of funds are invested in might be experiencing a downslide.
+Opportunity Loss – Different sectors of the market outperform the others at different times.

 So, building a portfolio that fits in with your goals and regularly monitoring it can make a lot of difference to your returns.